 Parents with disabilities or health limitations often time out of the program or end up on disability insurance

-• DCF should conduct a review of W-2 Transition’s SSI/SSDI advocate program to determine whether it compels work-capable parents to remain idle.
+- The DCF should include a review of W-2 Transition’s SSI/SSDI advocate program as part of this restructuring, assessing whether it unnecessarily compels work-capable parents on W-2 to remain idle awaiting disability benefits.

-• DCF should implement the 48-month W-2 time limit passed into law by the state Legislature in 2015 and ensure that W-2 Transition participants gain employment before reaching this limit.
+- Also as part of this restructuring, the DCF should implement the 48-month W-2 time limit passed into law by the state Legislature in 2015, with the goal of moving W-2 Transition parents into sustainable employment within four years of entering the program.

-• Wisconsin should track employment and disability outcomes for W-2 parents after they leave the program to assess program effectiveness.
+- Wisconsin should develop a data infrastructure to track employment and disability outcomes for W-2 parents after they leave the program as a way to assess program effectiveness.